school-brainhack/school-brainhack.github.io/content/en/modules/HPC/3-gnu-parallel.md

 tasks as there are cores on the system.
 As soon as a task is completed, the next one will start automatically.

-You may change the default behavious with the "-j" option (see the man page).
+You may change the default behaviours with the "-j" option (see the man page).